sergey-kurenkov/test_simple_calculator/readme.txt

-Using the programming language of your choice among C, C++, and Python, implement a simple calculator that satisfies these conditions:
+Using the programming language of your choice among C, C++, and Python, implement a simple calculator that satisfies conditions.
+Full specification is here: https://github.com/skwllsp/test_simple_calculator/blob/master/simple-calc.pdf